savanarohit/REST-API-K8/README.md

 ## Simple API project description

 Simple API is a simple application conformed of 3 services, the api-external, the api-month, and the api-day.
-The api-external is the entry point and needs to be exposed outside the cluster via the URL https://api-external.dev through it you can invoke the 2 services api-month and api-day that simply print the day of the week and the month in their respective logs.
+The api-external is the entry point and needs to be exposed outside the cluster via the URL https://api-external.dev through it you can invoke the 2 services api-month and api-day that print the day of the week and the month in their respective logs.

 The API call is secured using a secret in the headers.
 The endpoints(ENDPOINT_DAY, ENDPOINT_MONTH), ports(PORT), and secret(API_SECRET) must be configured in each Kubernetes deployment through environment variables.
 Use configmaps and secrets according to the variable type.

 ## Tip